Writers Write is a comprehensive writing resource. In this post, we talk about three plot devices you should be using in your writing.

 Unhinged – 3 Plot Devices You Should Definitely Be Using

 - The Hinge.
 In the 60s thriller, The Boston Strangler, a sadistic serial killer holds the people of Boston in a grip of terror.
 The first half of the movie follows detectives chasing down clues and tip-offs with no success.
 Then, right in the middle, we get the hinge.
 The story abruptly swaps viewpoint and focus and we’re right in the world of the strangler, Albert.
-A family man, with a split personality, the second half of the story takes us in a new direction, into his descent into madness as he reconciles the two identities living inside his mind.
+He is a family man, with a split personality, and the second half of the story takes us in a new direction.
+We watch his descent into madness as he reconciles the two identities living inside his mind.
 When to use it?
 If the psychology of your killer — the whydunit — is more important than catching the killer — the whodunit — then this will work very well.

 - The Circle.
 In Quentin Tarantino’s iconic Pulp Fiction, we find a circular narrative.
 The story opens in a diner at the moment of a hold-up.
 We then cut away from this and track several storylines – all interconnected but told out of sequence.
 We then end up in the same diner and follow on from the moment of the hold-up.
 As we follow the circle all the way around, the meaning of the other storylines fall into place and we have the ‘full picture’ as the audience.
 When to use it?
 If you have a multiple-plot storyline that intersects in certain places, this will work.
 Think of it as breaking up a clock-face and re-arranging it in a way that highlights the tension.